Technical architecture and security

 Control Room Vault employs multiple techniques to ensure the confidentiality of its contents.
 At its core, Vault encrypts the contained secrets using AES-256 in Galois/Counter Mode (GCM).
 Each secret is encrypted with a data key that is unique for the specific secret.
 The data key is further encrypted with a master key, and the encrypted secret and encrypted data key are stored in a database.
 This design is commonly referred to as envelope encryption.

 The master key is managed and protected by AWS-specific means (KMS), and it is never accessible in plaintext format by the Vault application.
-Decryption happens only on demand: for example, when opening an individual secret in the Control Room Vault web interface or when requested by a digital runtime environment.
+Decryption happens only on demand: for example, when opening an individual secret in the Control Room Vault web interface or when requested by a digital unattended worker.
 All data is encrypted in transit using TLS.

 Secret payloads are encrypted with an ephemeral key to ensure the requested secret can be opened only by the intended recipient.